May 15, 2025 by Klaus Crow

 6. “Desperado”

-“Desperado” was written by Don Henley and Glenn Frey of the Eagles.
+Don Henley and Glenn Frey of the Eagles wrote ‘Desperado.’
 It’s one of the band’s most iconic songs, released in 1973 as the title track of their second album, Desperado.

-Don Henley, the primary lyricist, explained that the song was originally inspired by his interest in the Old West and the outlaw image, but it evolved into something more personal.
+Don Henley, the primary lyricist, said he drew inspiration for the song from his interest in the Old West and the outlaw image, but it eventually evolved into something more personal.

-The guitar parts were primarily played by Glenn Frey, with Bernie Leadon contributing as well.
+Glenn Frey played most of the guitar parts, with Bernie Leadon also contributing.
 The song itself is more piano-driven, nonetheless it’s a great to song to learn to play on the guitar.

 7. “Best of My Love”

-“Best of My Love” was written by Don Henley, Glenn Frey, and J.D.
-Souther.
+Don Henley, Glenn Frey, and J.D.
+Souther wrote ‘Best of My Love.’
 Released in 1974 on the Eagles’ On the Border album, it became the band’s first No. 1 hit.

 Don Felder and Joe Walsh played significant roles in shaping the song’s sound.
 They emphasized the importance of harmony and interplay between their guitars, which helped create the track’s smooth and layered feel.